onqtam/headjack/docs/why/100_1k_10k_words.md

 also link to short clip from YT
 You'll voluntarily put the spectacles from A Clockwork Orange on your eyes while reading it

+What ull experience during reading this book
+The six stages of comprehension

 # about the quote-heavy style of the book

 Could a lot of the quotes have been paraphrased and made shorter and clearer?
 Yes.
 But this is a philosophical statement: we must reuse and interlink and credit the work of others as much as possible.